The Special Criminal Court, a New Opportunity for Victims in the Central African Republic

 This 102-page report assesses progress and recommends steps to strengthen international justice.
 The report addresses the four themes identified as part of the conference's "stock-taking exercise": peace and justice, strengthening national courts, the ICC's impact on affected communities, and state cooperation.

 This year's annual meeting of states parties to the International Criminal Court (ICC) comes just a few months after two important anniversaries: ten years since the adoption of the ICC statute and five years since the start of the court's operations.
+This memorandum identifies a series of challenges the court now faces as it carries out its mandate to bring justice for the world's worst crimes.

 The Landmark International Criminal Court’s First Years